 Students learn the origins of Earth Day and tips for recycling.
 Plus, these classroom activities will help promote environmental awareness.

 - Unit Plan:

-Introduce the origins of Earth Day, the concept of recycling, and read a story that shows what happens to all of the garbage we throw away.
-Various activities are presented for you to choose what best suits the needs of your students.
+Introduce the origins of Earth Day, the concept of recycling, and a story that shows what happens to all of the garbage we throw away.
+Various activities are presented for you so you can choose which best suit the needs of your students.